 Since, π radians = 180⁰

-Synchronizing Torque Coefficient gives rise to the synchronizing torque coefficient at synchronous speed.
-That is, the Synchronizing Torque is the torque which at synchronous speed gives the synchronizing power.
-If Ʈsyn is the synchronizing torque coefficient than the equation is given as shown below.
+Synchronising Torque Coefficient gives rise to the synchronising torque coefficient at synchronous speed.
+That is, the Synchronizing Torque is the torque at which synchronous speed gives the synchronising power.
+If Ʈsyn is the synchronising torque coefficient then the equation is given as shown below: Where,

 - m is the number of phases of the machine